 Thomas remained with the 5th Battalion of the (Prince Consort’s Own) Rifle Brigade until he was discharged on 16 August 1907 for misconduct.
-Meanwhile, he married Ethel Maude McDowall in 1904 in Paddington and they had at least one child, Thomas George Anstee (b 1905 Marylebone).
-By the 1911 Census the family were living at 40 Inworth Street Battersea where Thomas was again a labourer.
+Meanwhile, he married Ethel Maude McDowall in 1904 in Paddington and they had at least two children, Thomas George Anstee (b 1905 Marylebone) and James Edward Anstee (b 1920, died an infant – see below).
+By the 1911 Census the family were living at 40 Inworth Street, Battersea where Thomas was again a labourer.

 During World War One, Thomas once again signed up for active service, this time as a Private with the 7th Battalion of the (Prince Consort’s Own) Rifle Brigade (Service Number: B2656).
 He entered the ‘France’ Theatre of War on 19 May 1915 at Boulogne as part of the British Expeditionary Force, heading straight for the Western Front.
 A couple of months later in August 1915, almost certainly whilst taking part in the Actions at Hooge, he received a gunshot wound to his left forearm “Slt“, and was taken to “C. C. Camiers ex 20 G. H.” on 18 August 1915.